pytorch/pytorch/docs/source/tensor_attributes.rst

 * If the type of a scalar operand is of a higher category than tensor operands (where complex > floating > integral > boolean), we promote to a type with sufficient size to hold all scalar operands of that category.
-* If a zero-dimension tensor operand has a higher category than dimensioned operands, we promote to a type with sufficient size and category to hold all zero-dim tensor operands of that category.
-* If there are no higher-category zero-dim operands, we promote to a type with sufficient size and category to hold all dimensioned operands.
+* If there are no higher-category scalar operands, we promote to a type with sufficient size and category to hold all tensor operands.

 A floating point scalar operand has dtype `torch.get_default_dtype()` and an integral non-boolean scalar operand has dtype `torch.int64`.
 Unlike numpy, we do not inspect